 How I Made the Animals in the Video

 There was a lot of planing before creating this video.
 Planning is very important before painting a watercolor.
 You need to know what colors you are going to use, and test them out before hand to make sure you will achieve the desired results.

 I don't usually create a list or a color chart this in depth, but do to the complexity of this project it was extremely helpful before painting the final pieces.

 Usually when I paint I use my paint palette to mix colors, but for this project I needed large quantities of colors.
 So I abandoned my palette above, and mixed all my paint in cups.

-I use fresh paint squeezed from the tube and dilute the paint down with water.
+I use fresh paint squeezed from the tube, and diluted the paint down with water.

 I always make sure to mix the colors thouroughly with the water.
 You don't want chunks of paint catching on the tip of your brush.

 Lastly, before painting I test my colors.

 I would then wait for that layer of paint to dry before creating the next animal.

 I must paint fast!
 I have a very short time to paint these animals before turning them into a new solid layer of color.
 If I wait to long the face will become a permanent impression on the paper, and show through the next layer.

 FLAT WASH vs. GLAZE